Questions for orientation

 When is a business valuation useful?

-Typical contexts include sale or acquisition, shareholder disputes, inheritance, tax-related situations, strategic decisions, and review of existing valuation reports.
+Typical contexts include acquisition, sale, merger, demerger, shareholder matters, inheritance, tax-related situations, and the review of existing valuations.
+The key question is always which economic function the valuation is supposed to serve.

 When is a real estate valuation useful?

-Common cases include sale preparation, inheritance, asset allocation, financing discussions, and appraisal review.
+Common cases include sale preparation, inheritance, asset allocation, financing discussions, and appraisal reviews.
+Depending on the case, a market-oriented market value or a more individual decision value may be relevant.

 Process and collaboration